PapkuWorld/MBR-Bootkit/README.md

 Stand Alone

-Can be easily incorporated into the RAT/Botnet
+Can be easily incorporated into the RAT-Botnet